sheg25/backyard/README.md

 6. Create individual coaches page like this https://www.themuse.com/coaches/becky-berry
 7. Create coaching gift packages page like this https://www.themuse.com/gift-of-coaching

-JOBS.HTML

-1. carousel sllder at the top of the page should scroll and have two side-by-side frames as seen here https://www.themuse.com/companies and not one frame as it's currently showing on the page
-2. Add filter results function as seen at the top of this page https://www.themuse.com/companies?filter=true - substitute this for the search and filter function currently shown on the career-paths.html page
-3. Activate the favouriting feature (with the love heart) - this is enabled after users register or login
-4. Set up the Register and Login function - this will also involve setting up the backend service needed for this function
-5. Add jobs by under different categories by location
-6. Activate the 'show me more' function under each category.
-A similar function is already working on the careers.html page but feel free to make a better one if possible
-7. Activate the 'show all jobs' function
-8. Jobs content is pulled from the jobs section for each company - see the company-profile-jobs.html file or https://www.themuse.com/jobs/c-cloudpassage-jobs

-COMPANY-PROFILE-JOBS.HTML:

-1. Add filter results function as seen at the top of this page https://www.themuse.com/companies?filter=true - substitute this for the search and filter function currently shown on the career-paths.html page
-2. Activate the favouriting feature (with the love heart) - this is enabled after users register or login
-3. Set up the Register and Login function - this will also involve setting up the backend service needed for this function
-4. Change the 'show me more' function to another function that achieves the same result if possible
-5. Create pages for each job page e.g.https://www.themuse.com/jobs/cloudpassage/senior-devops-engineer-013c95 and show similar jobs at the bottom of the page

 OTHER PAGES TO BE CREATED: